 The Company uses derivative financial instruments in the normal course of business to manage or hedge interest rate risk and records all derivatives on the balance sheet at fair value.
 The Company requires that hedging derivative instruments are effective in reducing the risk exposure that they are designated to hedge.
 For derivative instruments associated with the hedge of an anticipated transaction, hedge effectiveness criteria also require that it be probable that the underlying transaction occurs.
 Any instrument that meets these hedging criteria, and other criteria required by SFAS 133, is formally designated as a hedge at the inception of the derivative contract.
 When the terms of an underlying transaction are modified resulting in some ineffectiveness, the portion of the change in the derivative fair value related to ineffectiveness from period to period will be included in net income.
-If any derivative instrument used for risk management does not meet the hedging criteria then it is marked-to-market each period, however, generally the Company intends for all derivative transactions to meet all the hedge criteria and qualify as hedges.
+If any derivative instrument used for risk management does not meet the hedging criteria then it is marked-to-market each period in the statement of operations, however, generally the Company intends for all derivative transactions to meet all the hedge criteria and qualify as hedges.
 The Company does not plan to enter into derivative transactions for speculative purposes.

 On an ongoing quarterly basis, the Company adjusts its balance sheet to reflect the current fair value of its derivatives.
 Changes in the fair value of derivatives are recorded each period in income or comprehensive income, depending on whether the derivative is designated and effective as part of a hedged transaction.
-For derivatives that do not meet the cash flow hedging criteria, the Company reflects those on the balance sheet quarterly at fair value with the difference being reflected in income.
 To the extent that the change in value of a derivative does not perfectly offset the change in value of the instrument being hedged, the ineffective portion of the hedge is immediately recognized in income.
 Over time, the unrealized gains and losses held in accumulated other comprehensive income will be reclassified to income.
 This reclassification occurs when the hedged items are also recognized in income.
 The Company has a policy of only entering into contracts with major financial institutions based upon their credit ratings and other factors.